 - Japanese (W. floribunda)

 The latter two are the most fragrant.
-Unhappily, they're both invasive in North America.
-Any wisteria vine can be trained to become a standard.Continue to 9 of 10 below.
+Unhappily, they're both invasive in North America, so the American wisteria is the recommended type to grow there.
+Any wisteria vine can be trained to become a standard so that it looks like a tree.

 The cherry plum (Prunus cerasifera) is a tall shrub that has fragrant flowers.
 Although it has shorter cultivars, the species plant (full sun, zones 4 to 8) can reach 30 feet in height (remove the lower branches to give it a tree form if you so desire).